Considered in Committee (Programme Order, 22 June)

 I was remiss earlier in not welcoming the Minister back to his place, and I thank him for his courtesy, as always, in keeping me apprised of his intentions in relation to this Bill.
 The Scottish National party supports the principles behind it and we support reasonable measures to assist in tackling transnational crime, provided the importance of protecting human rights is respected.
 As I said earlier, the SNP fully supports working with international frameworks to keep our citizens safe.
 That is one of the reasons why we and the majority of people in Scotland were so keen on the security and justice co-operation afforded through our membership of the European Union, why we voted for its continuance repeatedly, and why we have been so sad to see it go.

 It is extremely shocking to see a Government Minister stand at the Dispatch Box and confirm that the Government intend to breach international law.
-I am sure that as I speak, the Law Officers who advise the Government—the Attorney General, the Solicitor General and the Advocate General, the UK Government’s Law Officer in Scotland—will be very carefully considering their position, as will, I am sure, the Lord Chancellor, who is bound in terms of the constitution Act to respect the rule of law.
-I look forward over the coming days to seeing what the British Government’s Law Officers have to say about their and, indeed, the Lord Chancellor’s position in relation to a Government that promise on the Floor of this House to break an international agreement and international law.
+I am sure that as I speak, the Law Officers who advise the Government—the Attorney General, the Solicitor General and the Advocate General, the UK Government’s Law Officer in Scotland—will be considering their position very carefully, as will, I am sure, the Lord Chancellor, who is bound in terms of the constitution Act to respect the rule of law.
+I look forward over the coming days to seeing what the British Government’s Law Officers have to say about their and, indeed, the Lord Chancellor’s position in relation to a Government who promise on the Floor of this House to break an international agreement and international law.

-We had a good debate earlier today, but I hope the Minister will come back to this House erelong on a couple of important issues explored in the earlier debate.
+We had a good debate earlier today, but I hope the Minister will come back to the House ere long to deal with a couple of important issues explored in the earlier debate.
 The first is the protection of British citizens who are the object of one of these extradition requirements once we have entered into these agreements.
 My right hon.
 Friend the Member for Haltemprice and Howden (Mr Davis) made a powerful speech about how we need to look carefully at the conditions offered to people when they are taken abroad on charges, particularly as they may be innocent and particularly when the most serious offences that most of us had in mind when these extradition regimes were drawn up may not be involved.
-We all wish to keep our country safe and we all understand that we need reciprocal agreements to do that.
-We wish such agreements to be used to pursue those who are violent and commit the most serious crimes, but we need to think about how this can be extended and how in certain jurisdictions where we have extradition agreements people may not be accorded the same decent treatment we would want to accord somebody who has been charged with a crime but who may, in the end, prove to be innocent.
+We all wish to keep our country safe, and we all understand that we need reciprocal agreements to do that.
+We wish such agreements to be used to pursue those who are violent and commit the most serious crimes, but we need to think about how this can be extended, and how in certain jurisdictions where we have extradition agreements people may not be accorded the same decent treatment we would want to accord somebody who has been charged with a crime but who may, in the end, prove to be innocent.

-One did need to correct that wider point, but, in conclusion, this Bill is a necessary one.
+One did need to correct that wider point, but, let me say in conclusion that this Bill is a necessary one.
 There are issues arising from it that could warrant further thought and treatment.
-I hope this Government will take the advantage of that thought which our leaving the EU can provide to look again at how in the longer term we have a good judicial relationship—a co-operative relationship—with the EU that is fair to both sides and to any innocent people in Britain who may have to stand trial abroad.
+I hope the Government will take the advantage of that thought which our leaving the EU can provide to look again at how in the longer term we can have a good judicial relationship—a co-operative relationship—with the EU that is fair to both sides and to any innocent people in Britain who may have to stand trial abroad.